research-team/grants/dream/intro.md

 But simulation of 1% of human brain required a cluster of K supercomputers (your favorite part goes here, Max. ;))

-In case of emotional behavioral simulations we probably need some intermediate layer to be stored and used on the robotic system and while realistic NN should be used to generate this intermediate layer using super-computer like Lomonosov.
+In case of emotional behavioral simulations we probably need some intermediate layer to be stored and used on the robotic system and while realistic spiking NN should be used to generate this intermediate layer using super-computer like Lomonosov.

 ## Solution